IBMAppModernization/app-modernization-microservices-lab-iks/README.md

  ```

 3.6 Verify your progress so far.
-Run the following to see the pods you have so far
+Run the following to see the running pods:

  ```
  kubectl get pods
  ```

 The output should show  the 2 database  pods which should be running and in the **READY** state.

  ```
  NAME                            READY   STATUS    RESTARTS   AGE